-Hannah V. Carty is a food policy professional and researcher interested in the structural inequities of the food system through examination of the intersections of colonialism, race, health, and equity on the potential for food sovereignty and agricultural sustainability especially in small island developing states.
+A food policy professional and researcher, Ms. Carty is interested in the structural inequities of the food system through examination of the intersections of colonialism, race, health, and equity on the potential for food sovereignty and agricultural sustainability especially in small island developing states.

 Born and raised in the US Virgin Islands on the island of St. Thomas, Ms. Carty earned a Master of Arts degree in Food Studies concentrating on Food Policy and Advocacy from New York University and a Bachelor of Science degree in Hospitality and Tourism Management with a minor in Economics concentrating in Foodservice Management from the University of New Haven.